sass/sass-spec/README.md

 ## Running Specs

-Before running specs, you'll need to install [Node.js].
+Before running specs, you'll need to install [Node.js] 14.14 or newer.
 Then, from the root of this repo, run `npm install`.

 [Node.j]: https://nodejs.org/en/download/